firstdraft/appdev-lessons/lessons/photogram-signin.md

 First we need a migration file, just the file because we already have the model.
 Then we can write a method in there to add or remove a column.

-At the terminal in our GitPod app, we can first do:
+At the terminal in our Gitpod app, we can first do:

 ```
 rails g migration AddPasswordDigestToUsers
 ```

-Running that just creates a file in the `db/migrate/` GitPod workspace folder for me, and gives the file the correct name, like: `db/migrate/[TIME OF GENERATION]_add_password_digest_to_users.rb`.
+Running that just creates a file in the `db/migrate/` Gitpod workspace folder for me, and gives the file the correct name, like: `db/migrate/[TIME OF GENERATION]_add_password_digest_to_users.rb`.

 The timestamp in the filename is important, because this orders the filenames correctly in the `db/migrate/` folder.
 Once we push this code to our production server and run `rails db:migrate`, it needs to run the migrations in order.
 For instance, we want the user table to be generated before we try to add a column to it!